-Do we know for sure how many people actually have RA?
-How many are being treated for “Rheumatoid Arthritis” in the U.S.?
-Or how likely a person is to be diagnosed with it in his or her lifetime?
+Do we know for sure actually how many people have rheumatoid arthritis?
+How many are being treated for RA in the U.S.?
+Or how likely a person is to be diagnosed with RA in his or her lifetime?

 This chart from 2011 shows lifetime risk of Rheumatoid Arthritis and similar diseases.

 – The Centers for Disease Control and Prevention (CDC) lists RA on its “arthritis” page of its data section.
 According to CDC, an estimated 1.5 million adults had rheumatoid arthritis in 2007.